 Dr. Kwon has also provided parent education and seminars in Korea and US on diverse topics on play therapy, Child-Parent-Relationship-Therapy (CPRT), family play therapy, sand play therapy, expressive art therapy, childhood trauma (Developmental trauma), Post Traumatic Stress Disorder (PTSD), brain development, Autism Spectrum Disorder (ASD), military family issues, parental self-regulation, parenting skills, bullying, self-care, anger management, effective communication, attachment, behavioral problems, adjustments issues, and so on.

-Dr. Kwon has been working over 20 years as an educator, psychotherapist, child and family advocator, and clinical supervisor in Korea, Texas, Maryland, and Virginia.
+Dr. Kwon has been working for over 30 years as an educator, psychotherapist, child and family advocator, and clinical supervisor in Korea, Texas, Maryland, and Virginia.
 Dr. Kwon worked for 10 years at the Center for Child and Family Stress at Kennedy Krieger Institute providing individual, family, and group therapy.
 Dr. Kwon also provided mental health professionals with education, clinical training, and supervision as a faculty of the Trauma Training Academy at the Kennedy Krieger Institute.
-Dr. Kwon was an adjunct professor at Washington University of Virginia.
+Dr. Kwon was an adjunct professor at the Washington University of Virginia.
 Dr. Kwon also served as a professional editor at the Korean Association for Play Therapy from 2012 to 2017.

 Dr. Kwon is the founder and director at the HopeSpring Child & Family Clinic, LLC.
 Dr. Kwon continues to provide psychotherapy and parent education for children, adults, couples, and families as well as conducting workshops, clinical training, and supervision for the professional psychotherapists in Northern Virginia and Maryland.